nalarbp/haiviz/README.md

    - Alternatively, you can download the repository by clicking the 'Code' dropdown button and selecting 'Download ZIP'.
 After downloading, unzip the repository, which will create a new directory named `haiviz-main`.

 4. To run HAIviz offline or for self-hosting.
+   - From step 3.
-- Navigate to the HAIviz build repository by typing `cd haiviz/build` or `cd haiviz-main/build`.
+   - Navigate to the HAIviz repository by typing `cd haiviz/` or `cd haiviz-main/`.
-   - Use the `serve` package to serve this build (current working) directory.
-Type `serve -s .`.
+   - Use the `serve` package to serve the build directory.
+Type `serve -s build`.

 5. To run the development mode.
+   - From step 3.
    - Navigate to the HAIviz repository by typing `cd haiviz` or `cd haiviz-main`.
    - Install all the required dependency packages by typing `npm install -s`.
    - Start the development server by typing `npm start`.